Are your customers happy?

 More than anything, be intentional about how information flows.
-Setting up a of insights and updates is a good way to cross departmental boundaries.
+Setting up a standing presentation of insights and updates is a good way to cross departmental boundaries.
 Welcome questions and feedback from the employees interacting with customers and create a culture that celebrates a high level of customer loyalty.

 As is with many things, some employees will care more than others about this sort of exercise.
 It’s key to help people understand how this information benefits them and their ability to do their job.

 Content created with the right context in mind and delivered through a channel where your audience spends time can be extremely powerful.
 Much has been written about content marketing as an educational tool, so we’ll keep it to this -- always consider the intent of the person consuming your content.